-8.2 Programming Models
+9.2 Programming Models

-The GFD-E.5 Advance Reservation API document describes an experimental interface to advance reservation capabilities.
-The API can be considered a remote procedure call mechanism to communication with a reservation manager.
+GFD-E.5 Advance Reservation API document The describes an experimental interface to advance reservation capabilities.
+The API be considered remote procedure call mechanism can а to communication with a reservation manager.
 A reservation manager controls reservations for a resource: it performs admission control and controls the resource to enforce the reservations.

 The document describes a C-binding of this API which allows for a uniform programming model which is capable of making and manipulating a reservation regardless of the type of the underlying resource.
-It thereby simplifies the programming when an application must work with multiple kinds of resources and multiple simultaneous reservations.
-The document defines a set of reservation related functions and their parameters.
-Resource specific service parameters are encoded in a particular resource description language.
+It thereby simplifies the programming when an application with multiple kinds of resources and must work multiple simultaneous reservations.
+The document defines a set of parameters. reservation related functions and their Resource specific service parameters are encoded in a particular resource description language.

-8.3 Support for Overlay Structures and P2P
+9.3 Support for Overlay Structures and P2P